iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-We present the results of the semantic segmentation task on the ADE20K dataset in Table~\ref{semantic:ADE20k}.
-By fine-tuning fewer than 3.3 million backbone parameters, iConFormer achieves 50.82\% mIoU on ADE20K, which is approximately 0.7\% lower than Full fine-tuning.
-Moreover, iConFormer requires fewer parameters for tuning compared to previously proposed adapter-based methods while still achieving superior performance.
+\paragraph{Semantic Segmentation} We present the results of the semantic segmentation task on the ADE20K dataset~\cite{ade20k} in Table~\ref{semantic:ADE20k}.
+By fine-tuning fewer than 3.3 million backbone parameters, the proposed method achieves 51.17\% mIoU on ADE20K, which is about 0.3\% lower than the FFT.
+Moreover, the iConFormer requires fewer learnable parameters compared to most adapter-based methods while still achieving superior performance.
 These results suggest that iConFormer effectively utilizes a limited subset of parameters to capture task-specific information and learn detailed features.